phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a framework for building Autonomous Assistants by letting LLMs call functions.
+Phidata is a framework for building AI Assistants using function calling.

+Assistants achieve tasks by letting LLMs call functions.

-Assistants can achieve any task by intelligently choosing a course of action by function calling.
-For example, to answer questions from a document, an Assistant can call a function to search the document, synthesize the results and return the answer.
+This is a powerful paradigm that allows LLMs to achieve any task by intelligently choosing their course of action.
+For example, to answer questions from a document, an Assistant first calls a function to search the document, the synthesizes the results to return the answer.

 ![image](https://github.com/phidatahq/phidata/assets/22579644/3619bf90-20d6-4086-a917-212d0eae92d5)